About Sisters of St. Benedict

 Discover the power of women in community.

-We are one of the largest Benedictine communities of women in the United States — 159 members strong and thriving.
-We were founded in 1867 by four young Benedictine sisters who came to Ferdinand to teach the children of area settlers.
-Since then, more than 1,000 women have entered our community and we've expanded our ministries both beyond education and beyond Ferdinand.
-We are teachers, social workers, parish ministers, counselors, nurses, youth ministers, chaplains, librarians, and more.
+The Sisters of St. Benedict of Ferdinand, Indiana, is one of the largest Benedictine communities of women in the United States — over 95 members strong and thriving.
+The community was founded in 1867 by four young Benedictine sisters who came to Ferdinand to teach the children of area settlers.
+Since then, more than 1,000 women have entered the community and they’ve expanded their ministries both beyond education and beyond Ferdinand.
+The Sisters serve as teachers, social workers, parish ministers, counselors, nurses, youth ministers, chaplains, librarians, and more.

 Mission